 Latest News & Blogs

-Children are more vulnerable than adults to environmental risks because of biological and behavioral factors.
+Children are more likely to experience environmental exposures than adults because of biological and behavioral factors.
 For example: Children’s brains and bodies are still developing and thus more vulnerable to toxins.
-Children proportionately eat, drink, and breathe more than...
+Children proportionately eat, drink, and...

 By Stacy Collins, MSW, Associate Director, Health Systems Transformation “In keeping with our nation’s values, this policy treats all those we serve with fairness and respect.
 Though there is still much to do to overcome confusion and fear, we will continue to...